?

 IN THE EVENT OF AN EMERGENCY STAY OFF YOUR TELEPHONES AND CELLULAR PHONES.
 THESE SYSTEMS NEED TO BE AVAILABLE FOR EMERGENCY SERVICES

+After a disaster (fire, tsunami, earthquake, toxic spill, etc.) you may have to look after yourself for 72 hours or more until services or supplies are restored.
+You may have to temporarily leave your home and go to a reception center for help with food, clothing or lodging.
 Family members may get separated.
 Your family should have one out-of-town contact person who is designated to receive and relay messages for your family.
 Ensure your children are aware of the contact person and their phone numbers.
+You should also know how to help emergency response personnel find you house.

 • Is your house number clearly visible from the street?